-The financial statements are prepared using the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
-YSI's net assets are classified based on the existence or absence of donor-imposed restrictions.
-As such, the net assets of YSI and changes therein are presented and reported as follows:
+Financial Statement Presentation-The financial statements are prepared using the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
+YSI recognizes grants and contributions as revenue in the period received.
+Contributions and net assets are classified on the existence or absence of donor-imposed restrictions.
+The net assets of YSI and changes therein are classified and reported as follows: